gilmore-lab/databrary-authorizations/db-user-guide/db-register.md

 To be an Authorized Investigator on Databrary you must have:

-1. PI status or be eligible to conduct independent research at your institution;
+1. PI/Principal Investigator status or be eligible to conduct independent research at your institution;
 2. All current research ethics training required by your institution; and
 3. An ethics or institutional review board that reviews and approves research involving human subjects.

 If you are a post-doc, a doctoral student, or a lab staff member, you will need to request access from your supervisor or PI as an affiliate.
-Your supervisor or PI must register as an Authorized Investigator, if they have not already done so.
+Your Supervisor or Research Sponsor must register as an Authorized Investigator, if they have not already done so.